CAR ACCIDENT IN BORROWED CAR, OWNER AND DRIVER RESPONSIBLE – MN INJURY LAWYER

 OWNER OF CAR RESPONSIBLE FOR ACCIDENT

 Of course, there are exceptions.
-The primary exception to this law is if someone drives your car without permission.
-However, the owner of a vehicle has the burden of proving that he did not give permission.
+The primary exception is if someone drives your car without permission.
+However, the owner of a vehicle must prove that he did not give permission.
 This issue has come up for our car accident lawyers several times.
-The car owner must make a strong showing that the automobile was being used without his knowledge and contrary to his or her explicit instructions.
+The car owner must make a strong showing that the automobile was being used without his knowledge or contrary to his explicit instructions.
 That is the focus on these cases.

 Our car accident lawyers have successfully handled several cases where there was a question about whether the owner of the vehicle gave permission to the driver.